krahbt/sundries/README.md

 password_tca_\*.txt and clock_tca_\*.txt
 -----------------------------------------
-while password_tca_\*.txt emulates Hash_DRBG, originally intended for [an Android app](https://github.com/chrisgch/tca), it should run on UNIX systems featuring "/dev/urandom". characters of class [ 028IVlv] are excluded from the password generator.
+while password_tca_\*.txt, emulating Hash_DRBG, is originally intended for [an Android app](https://github.com/chrisgch/tca), it should run on UNIX systems featuring "/dev/urandom". characters of class \[ 028IVlv\] are excluded from the password generator, in particular upper case i and lower case L.

 before running these scripts,
 put a personalization string, say 'abc' with quotes,